spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

 Submission Warnings and Errors ..............................

+This section discusses some of the more common errors and warnings associated with CRDS file submissions.
+While CRDS does its best to trap and reject common errors, CRDS error checking is not a substitute for testing reference files in actual calibrations and verifying that they work.

+**NOTE:** don't hesitate to ask for clarifications or changes if you find CRDS checks confusing or counterproductive.

 Identical Files
 +++++++++++++++

-CRDS can detect if your submitted files are bit-for-bit-identical to any existing files or to each other by checking their sha1sums against the CRDS database.
-CRDS rejects identical files as errors since there is a reasonable likelihood that intended files are missing.
+CRDS detects if submitted files are bit-for-bit-identical to existing files or each other by comparing their sha1sums.
+CRDS rejects identical files since there is a likelihood that the wrong files have been delivered by mistake.

-**SOLUTION:**  remove the duplicate files from your submission and re-submit.
+**SOLUTION:** Remove the duplicate files from your submission and re-submit.
+Rather than re-uploading your entire submission, you have the option to log into the webite and remove duplicates from the upload area before proceeding with the remainder of the submission form.
+You can also upload missing or replacement files,  then fill out the remainder of the form and submit.

 Certification Errors and Warnings
 +++++++++++++++++++++++++++++++++

-CRDS has a certification program that is used to check incoming reference and rules files.
+CRDS has a certification process that is used to check incoming reference and rules files.
 The certify program applies several kinds of checks which can result in warnings or errors on the website.
-(The certify program is also installed with the CRDS client and can be run locally alone or embedded in other file submission toolchains.
+(The certify program is also installed with the CRDS client and can be run locally by itself or embedded in other file submission toolchains.
 See command line tools.)

 Internal CRDS Constraints
 !!!!!!!!!!!!!!!!!!!!!!!!!

-CRDS defines some constraints using specifications called .tpn files.
+CRDS defines constraints of its own using specifications called .tpn files.
 These specifications and checks can be reviewed on the website by looking up the details of any particular reference file of the same instrument and type:

 .. figure:: images/certify_tpn_listing.png
    :scale: 50 %
    :alt: add references

+These checks are independent of the JWST datamodels discussed below.

 JWST Data Model Constraints !!!!!!!!!!!!!!!!!!!!!!!!!!!

 The JWST calibration software (CAL) models the structure and valild keyword values for reference files in its jwst.datamodels package.
+See `JWST CAL Documentation`_ for more information.

-Effectively, the CAL datamodels define a formatting contract your references are expected to fulfill.
-File which don't fulfill this contract will either result in perpetual warnings or outright pipeline failures if CAL rejects a file.
+Effectively, the CAL datamodels define a formatting contract your references need to fulfill.
+Files which don't fulfill this contract will generally either result in perpetual warnings or outright pipeline failures.

-As part of CRDS file checking, crds certify invokes datamodels.open() to verify datamodels compliance for your reference files.
+*Crds certify* invokes datamodels.open() to verify datamodels compliance for your reference files.

 This message::